Telligent/Telligent-Community-Samples/widgets/Google/README.md

 # Google Plus One Widget

 ###What is the Google Plus One Widget?
-These widgets are for the Community Server platform and allow you to use Google Plusone to let people who love your content recommend it on Google search.
+These widgets are for the Community Server platform and allow you to use Google Plus One to let people who love your content recommend it on Google search.
 ###Installation:

 1. Go to your Telligent Community website and sign in as a user that has permissions to access the Control Panel.